Looking for a gap year job abroad?

 Work in Norway

-- Work permits: As a European citizen you don’t need a work permit but you do need to register in the police within three months and also get your Norwegian identification number and tax card
+- Work permits: As a European citizen you don’t need a work permit but you do need to register with the police within three months and also get your Norwegian identification number and tax card

 - Taxation: As said before, depends on your stay there but it’s about 22 percent depending on your income.